To the homepage of Moto Morini Club Nederland

 Above, the stripped and 'clean' frame.
 Fortunately, only some surface rust, nothing serious.

 On the photo left, the frame with it's fresh paint.
-Yes, after good advice, I choose for synthetic paint.
+Yes, after some good advice, I choose for synthetic paint.
 It seems grey on the photo (thanks to the flash), but it is really black and beautiful!!

 This is one part of the rearset, which I bought in Italy.
 The nice part is that left and right are nearly identical!

-Don't you think it is like a piece of art?!
+Looks like a piece of art!

 14 September 2011